radon-h2020/radon-particles/nodetypes/radon/nodes/google/ResourceTriggeredCloudFunction/README.md

-## Resource-triggered Cloud Function Node Type
+## Google Resource-triggered Cloud Function Node Type

 A node type that represents a Google Cloud Function that can be triggered by a Google Cloud Resource, such as, a `Bucket` or a `Topic`